opentdf/otdfctl/docs/man/policy/kas-registry/create.md

 }
 ```

-The JSON value passed to the `--public-key-cached` flag stores the set of public keys for the KAS.
+The JSON value passed to the `--public-keys` flag stores the set of public keys for the KAS.

 The PEM base64 encoding should contain everything `-----BEGIN CERTIFICATE-----\nMIIB...5Q=\n-----END CERTIFICATE-----\n`.